RodolfoFerro/psychopathology-fer-assistant/README.md

 [![P-FER Assistant][product-screenshot]](https://github.com/RodolfoFerro/psychopathology-fer-assistant)

-An intelligent assistant to track psychopathology patients responses during face-to-face and remote sessions.
+An intelligent assistant platform to track psychopathology patients responses during face-to-face and remote sessions.

+This platform makes use of a machine learning algorithm capable of tracking and detecting facial expressions to identify associated emotions through a camera.
+This allows the corresponding medical staff to take care of their patients by creating medical records supported by the artificial intelligent system, so they can follow-up the corresponding treatments.

 ### Motivation

+Some facts:

+- Anxiety disorders, Mood disorders, Schizophrenia and psychotic disorders, Dementia...
+- Over 50 percent of all people who die by suicide suffer from major depression
+- Most of these disorders are treated primarily through medications and psychotherapy
+- As you may have had, **I have had depression** and I can only ask to my self "what are we doing to help others avoid or decrease their suffering?"

-Mental health is important.
-I will be adding a more detailed paragraph here, with references and everything.
+##### Mental health is important.

+And as I have mentioned, **most of these disorders are treated primarily through medications and psychotherapy**, and tracking the emotional responses of the patients during psychoterapy sessions may result important as this reveals progress on their treatment.
+This is why I am trying to help with this AI based platform.

 ### Built With